bruderstein/PythonScript/docs/source/intro.rst

 			editor.appendText("File saved on %s\r\n" % datetime.date.today())

 	notepad.callback(addSaveStamp, [NOTIFICATION.FILEBEFORESAVE])

+Note: the actual registration happens when you run the script.
+If run this script N times, then N registrations will occur: once the event occurs,  N times the callback function will be called.

 Line 1 imports the datetime module so we can get today's date.